Rest Area Case Study – Visitor Feedback

 Visitor Feedback – The Challenge

 Freeway rest areas across the country often rely on paper comment cards to obtain feedback from visiting drivers.
 Maintenance contractors were not able to act on visiting drivers’ complaints until more than a month later.
 Because this is the time it took to collect the cards and input the information into the system.

 “Many visitors didn’t immediately deposit their paper cards in the collection boxes, so it could take three to four weeks to mail them to the DOT.
-Consequently, by the time the cards were scanned into the system and viewed by the Asset Maintenance contractor, the issue was probably already taken care of”.
+Consequently, by the time the cards got scanned into the system and viewed by the Asset Maintenance contractor, the issue was probably already taken care of”.

 Kirk Hutchison – FDOT

 Visitor Feedback – The Solution

 For this reason, DOT’s implemented Opiniator, replacing paper comment cards with a digital alternative.
-Feedback is prompted with clear, simple signage explaining to visiting drivers on how to provide instant feedback using their cell phones.
-This can be done by scanning a QR code, sending an SMS or calling in to complete a quick survey.
+Feedback prompts via clear, simple signage explaining to visiting drivers on how to provide instant feedback using their cell phones.
+Delivered by scanning a QR code, sending an SMS or calling in to complete a quick survey.